Family Tradition: Moritz is home for the Lewis’

 Kasich was hired a week later as an intern for the Ohio Senate Republicans, a position referred to him by Lewis.

 Lewis’ legal career spanned 61 years before his passing in June 1998.
-Throughout his illustrious career he practiced law with three Columbus firms between political appointments, which included a job as a trail lawyer in the antitrust division of the Department of Justice and working for Attorney General Tom Clark.
+Throughout his illustrious career he practiced law with three Columbus firms between political appointments, which included a job as a trial lawyer in the antitrust division of the Department of Justice and working for Attorney General Tom Clark.
 He also served as a naval officer during World War II before becoming a lead attorney with the U.S. Justice Department in its breakup of the motion-picture monopoly in the late 1940’s after major studios worked together to corner the movie market.

 In 1956, he was appointed director of the Legislative Reference Bureau, which was later named the Legislative Service Commission.
 He remained director for almost 20 years, and routinely hired honor students from Ohio State and Capital University Law School to work for him.